7essa/WebScrping-Skin-Care-Products-from-Local-Pharmacy/README.md

-#  Sharing Dataset on Kaggle
+#  WebScraping and API On Local Pharmacy OnlineShop :spa: :care: :money:

 ## About
 ### The project
-- This project was one of the required projects in Data Science Immersive Course provided by General Assembly.
+- This project was one of the required projects in Data Science Immersive Course provided by [General Assembly](https://www.linkedin.com/company/general-assembly-middle-east/).
-- The aim of this project is to use the API and webscraping skills to create a dataset revolving around a topic, problem, clean it, properly document it, and submit it to the Kaggle dataset repository
+- The aim of this project is to use the API and webscraping skills to create a dataset revolving around a topic, problem, clean it, properly document it, and submit it to the     Kaggle dataset repository.
      - Requirements
           - Gather and prepare your data using API or webscraping.
 A ready-made dataset is NOT allowed.
           - Make your data accessible and readable by using common open file formats like CSV.